 - Do you know that you get a new name when you are baptized?

 -Actually it is true.
 Every baptized member of the church takes on Christ’s name when they are baptized.
 That is what it means in the sacrament prayers when we say we take his name on us.
 When we are baptized we become members of Christ’s church- Christians.
 And taking on his name is a way to remember we are trying to become perfect, and truly good, as he is.

 -I do not know what you mean.

 Had I been making it too complicated?
 I realized I was asking him to know and discuss concepts I hadn’t thought deeply about for years past the age he is now.
-In my mind baptism is so rich and conscious, with so much pending on it.
-But, I needed to get to the essence of it if I really wanted him to understand.
+I wondered how deeply I had thought even then.
+In my mind now baptism is so rich and conscious with so much pending on it.
+But, I needed to distill out the essence of it if I really wanted him to understand.

 * * *

 I sat at the computer, trying to condense down everything I wanted to say to him one last time before he took the plunge.
 I’m relieved and happy that he’s prayed and felt an answer of his own to be baptized, giving me occasion to speak to him one more time before he joins the wet mormon club.
 The more I thought about the talk, the simpler I realized it had to be.
-I couldn’t go back through each conversation we had had, for all of our sakes I wanted the talk tied up in five minutes or less.
-I continued thinking about it as I went over to my jewelry box and fished out my silver dollar.
+I couldn’t go back through each conversation we had had.
+For all of our sakes I wanted the talk tied up in five minutes or less.
+Less is more, especially for a young audience.
+I continued thinking about it as I walked over to my jewelry box and fished out my silver dollar.

 The coin had tarnished, it was dull and muted from the shining token I had received so many years ago.
-I took out the paste, lathered it on the surface and rubbed away the grit.
-I smiled and as the coin began to shine once again.
+I took cleaning paste to it; lathered it on the surface and rubbed away the grit.
+I smiled as the coin began to shine as it once had.
 Despite my neglect, it was still good, still the same valuable coin, it just needed a bit of work to restore its luster and me choosing to do it.

 I knew what I wanted to say.